- Whitewater Rafting

 14 years and older

 If you love the water and are ready for the ultimate whitewater experience, riverboarding the Alberton Gorge is unbeatable summer adventure.
-You’ll get to swim between two and 10 miles of the Alberton Gorge–surfing waves along the way.
+You’ll get to swim between 4 and 16 miles of the Alberton Gorge–surfing waves along the way.

 Group Trips and Special Occasions: Few experiences rival the sheer fun, intensity and camaraderie that a group riverboarding adventure creates.
 Whether it’s a bachelor or bachelorette party, a group of co-workers, a team building excursion or just a group of friends looking for a Montana’s best summer adventure, riverboarding is an unforgettable shared adventure that will leave you smiling and looking forward to your next “board meeting”.

 The Gorge is an ideal location for guided riverboard trips.
 It is a high volume (2,000 to 40,000 CFS), pool and drop river with large recovery pools after each of its Class II, III and IV Rapids.
 Because of its volume, the Clark Fork is not considered a technical run and is relatively free of obstructions.
 The rapids are characterized by obvious entry points with large waves caused by a combination of constriction and deep channel drops.
 Bottom line: the Alberton Gorge whitewater is one of the world’s best spots to learn how to maneuver and surf while riverboarding.
 We run trips from June through September.
 The snowpack looks great this year.
 Expect huge water and fast runs through early July.
 As the river level drops through July and August more rocks and features appear along with more potential surf waves.